Bogdanp/browser-connect.vim/README.md

 After doing so, you should be able to evaluate CSS buffers and JS buffers using `<C-CR>` as well as selections of JS.
-The changes should be instantly reflected in the browser.
+The changes should be instantly reflected in your browser.

 Requirements
 ------------